emzeat/mz-cmaketools/README.md

 MZ_HAS_CXX11 true when the compiler supports at least a
              (subset) of the upcoming C++11 standard

-DARWIN true when building on OS X / iOS
+MZ_MACOS true when building on macOS

-IOS true when building for iOS
+MZ_IOS true when building for iOS

-WINDOWS true when building on Windows
+MZ_WINDOWS true when building on Windows

-LINUX true when building on Linux
+MZ_LINUX true when building on Linux

 MZ_DATE_STRING a string containing day, date and time of the
                moment cmake was executed